ARDev097/LTIPP-Research-Bounty---Team-Lampros-Labs-DAO/Research Project 1/Research Question 2 - User Actions with ARB Rewards and Unintended Incentivized Actions/README.md

 - Examine the utilization of ARB rewards and understand user behavior.
 - Evaluate the effectiveness of incentive programs and identify unintended consequences.
 - Propose improvements to optimize incentive program design and user engagement.

+## Additional Information
+For this research question, data has been collected for around 62 protocols.
+However, there are some protocols that have not received grants yet, some that have not started utilizing their received grants, and a few for which we are still clarifying certain details.
+We are currently working on the data collection for these protocols and will update the dataset shortly.